Llansamlet railway station: Facilities

-As the station is unmanned, passengers boarding must buy their tickets on the train.
+As the station is unstaffed, passengers boarding must buy their tickets on the train.
 There is a free car park for rail passengers.
 Waiting shelters, timetable poster boards and digital CIS displays are provided on each side.
 Step-free access is available via ramps to both platforms.

 Services

 Journey times are around 10 minutes to Swansea and one hour to Cardiff.

 At present Llansamlet is served by a train every two hours in both directions on weekdays, with a few westbound trains extended to Llanelli or Carmarthen.
 But no trains at present call on a Sunday.
 A normal service operates on most Bank Holidays.